 The Ombré And Balayage Takeover In Women’s Hairstyles.

-There has not been a trend as big as the balayage or ombré since “the Rachel”.
+There has not been a trend as big as balayage or ombré since “the Rachel”.
 This light to dark look has taken over the hair industry for the last couple of years and shows no sign of slowing down anytime soon.
-Whether it’s a natural fade from light brown to highlights or bold, statement colour blocking with a more obvious transition, ombré and balayage is in it for the long run within the hair and beauty world.
-Short balayage and short ombré hairstyles can work just as well as longer hair; it’s all about the blend.
+Whether it’s a natural fade from light brown to highlights or bold, statement color blocking with more obvious transitions, ombré and balayage are in it for the long haul within the hair and beauty world.
+Short balayage/short ombré hairstyles can work just as well as longer hair; it’s all about the blend.

 Bonus Video Slideshow.
 40 Short Balayage and Ombre Styles.